tombetthauser/stable-diffusion/README.md

 ---

-# Stable Diffusion: Notes
+# What is Stable Diffusion?

-The simplest possible explanatory notes on Machine Learning concepts and Stable Diffusion specifically taken while working through a [Practical Deep Learning](https://course.fast.ai/) course.
+Below are notes on stable diffusion, what it is, how it works and related machine learning concepts taken while working through a [Practical Deep Learning](https://course.fast.ai/) course.
+They are meant to be as accessible and accurate.

 ---